francnuec/Neo4jClient.DataAnnotations/README.md

 ----------
 ... and we're done.

 If you encounter an exception anywhere, kindly raise an issue, so we can deal with it.
-If you're are trying to figure out how to describe a pattern or your models, ask your question in an issue too, and we'd hopefully use your scenario as an example for others.
+If you're are trying to figure out how to describe your models, or a Neo4j pattern, ask your question in an issue too, and we'd hopefully use your scenario as an example for everyone else.

 Cheers.